poetry

 and the mother says keep singing.

-into the lap of the goddess.
+Lay your head in the lap of the goddess.

 She knows the grief of the child